vorakl/vorakl.github.io/src/content/pages/about.rst

 :summary: A brief overview of my professional interests and what you can find in this blog

 |avatara|
-I am Oleksii Tsvietnov.
+I am Alexey.
 I have a wide range of skills in Computer Networks, Unix/Linux Operating Systems and Programming.
 In the recent years, I have been interested in Programming, Distributed Systems, Clouds, Networks, and Virtualization.

 |